Cold Case: Suspect arrested in decades-old rape, murder of Mandy Stavik

-BELLINGHAM, Wash. – Prosecutors say DNA helped police crack a cold case nearly 30-years in the making.
+BELLINGHAM, Wash. – Prosecutors say DNA helped police crack a cold case nearly 30 years in the making.

-Mandy Stavik was found murdered back in 1989 and now the Whatcom County Sheriff’s Office has made an arrest.
+Mandy Stavik was found murdered in 1989 and now the Whatcom County Sheriff’s Office has made an arrest.
 Investigators believe the man who kidnapped, raped and murdered Stavik used to watch her jog in front of his home.
-Timothy Bass, 50, was arrested Tuesday morning and a judge the next afternoon.
+Timothy Bass, 50, was arrested Tuesday morning and he appeared in front of a judge Wednesday afternoon.

-Court documents read in open court allege one of Bass’ coworkers gave police the evidence they needed to make the arrest.
+Court documents read in open court allege one of Bass’ co-workers gave police the evidence they needed to make the arrest.
 Investigators say new DNA technologies helped them break the case, adding they are positive Bass is the killer.

 "He's been a suspect for several years, but he was not a suspect when the crime occurred,” said Sheriff Bill Elfo.

-Stavik disappeared in November of 1989 when she went out for a jog but never returned.
+Stavik disappeared in November 1989 when she went out for a jog but never returned.
 Her body was later discovered along the south fork of the Nooksack River east of Bellingham.
 Detectives say they interviewed and tested the DNA of dozens of Stavik’s neighbors but nothing could break the case.

 “Personally I've been obsessed with this, I feel sometimes that Mandy is speaking to us,” said Elfo.

 Investigators say several years ago Bass refused to share a DNA sample.
-In September of last year detectives say they caught a break when one of Bass’ coworkers provided investigators a plastic glass he had used.
-The DNA was a match, say officials, and deputies arrested Bass Tuesday morning on suspicion of kidnaping, rape and murder.
+In September 2016, detectives say they caught a break when one of Bass’ coworkers provided investigators a plastic glass he had used.
+The DNA was a match, say officials, and deputies arrested Bass Tuesday morning on suspicion of kidnapping, rape and murder.

 “We're only at the first step, we still have a lot of work to do,” said Elfo.